 Ever since we have been building matchmytalent, we have been sick and tired of the question that people ask – How big is the market?
 How many performing artists are there in the country?
 In the world?

 We have spent days and weeks trying to calculate how many of you are there but no permutation, calculation and set of assumptions could get us near a believable number.
 You know why?
 Because when the number looks really large, people don’t believe it and when the number looks really small, people feel its not a good enough number of people to make lives easy for!

 So now I am wondering, that, with the basic forever-royalty law, two things should happen in the next few years:

-- People will realize that if they have to pay for re-producing / playing the older content anyways, they might want to spend in new artist – new content too!
+- People will realize that if they have to pay for reproducing/playing the older content anyways, they might want to spend in new artists – new content too!